Eshno/Casino-CardGame/README.md

 in the middle, then you must choose what do you want to do with that card.

 You have the next options:
-Place the Card
+Place the Card -
-Claim a Card
+Claim a Card -
-Pair the Card
+Pair the Card -
-Combine the Card
+Combine the Card -
-Select another Card
+Select another Card.

 Everytime a player runs out of Cards, its cards will be refilled as long as there are cards remaining in the main deck (at the moment there's nothing being showed to keep